arekavandi/Certified_Robust_Regression/README.md

 This repository contains a Jupyter Notebook file for figures presented in the paper for a synthetic mapping function.
 It also contains a Python script for the certification of camera-relocation task using RGB images using the code provided for [DSAC*](https://github.com/vislearn/dsacstar) repository.

-We included all the files/models/datasets required to run the project without downloading external files.
+We included all the files/models/datasets required to run the project and there is no need to download external files.

 ## Installation